Yoga and running are great teammates.

 Running is a one legged sport.
 Unless we run or do yoga, we’re not standing on one leg for any length of time as an adult.
 Which is a shame, because there is no better way to build functional balance skills.

-Watch below for guidance on how to perform Vriksasana effectively:
+Watch below for guidance on how to perform vriksasana effectively:

-5. Low Lunge Pose (Anjaneyasana)
+5. Low Lunge (Anjaneyasana)

-Runner’s lunge yoga is a powerful tool for developing stamina and really building up endurance in your thighs when you’re training for a long distance run.
+It’s a powerful tool for developing stamina and really building up endurance in your thighs when you’re training for a long distance run.

 6. Sleeping Pigeon Pose (Eka Pada Rajakapotasana)